benschwarz/transcoder/README.md

 What you'll get back is a Ruby object.
 Lovley.

+## Scenario (Ruby→Web)

+You have a Ruby array or a hash and you want to pack it up and post it off somewhere else

+  * You have a target (content|mime)-type in mind

+    or

+  * You have a named format eg: "json"

+## Example (Ruby→Web)
+    $ irb -rubygems

+    >> require 'transcoder'

 ## Supported formats

 * Json
 * XML
 * RSS / Atom
+* Yaml

+## Install

+    gem install transcoder

-### Note about RSS / Atom
+### Notes about RSS / Atom parsing and generation

-Transcoder will return a SimpleRSS object rather than a straight up Ruby hash, this shouldn't be (much) of a reason for concern.
+* Transcoder will return a SimpleRSS object rather than a straight up Ruby hash, this shouldn't be (much) of a reason for concern.

   This simply means that you'll want to call the properties of the returned object with method calls rather than hash access.
+* There is no 'generate' method for feeds.
+This is simply because they require much more information than a raw feed.

 ## Future thoughts

-* Add something to cast attributes to a native ruby object, eg - if its key is created_at, try to date parse it.
+* Add something to cast attributes to a native ruby object, eg - if its key is `created_at`, try to date parse it.

 ## Note on Patches/Pull Requests